robocode-dev/tank-royale/CONTRIBUTING.md

 Make sure to provide a sufficient description for the pull request.
 For example, a link to the bug or feature this pull request addresses.
 But also how to try out the new feature.
-Also, make sure to put relevant comments on code, where some choices were made that might not be obvious, and put a TODO or FIXME if something still needs to be done and not forgotten about.
+Also, make sure to put relevant comments on code, where some choices were made that might not be obvious, and put a `// TODO:` or `// FIXME:` if something still needs to be done and not forgotten about.

 ### Prefer small pull requests